 What are some strategies and tips you can offer for parents and teachers who would like to implement a school garden but don’t know how to approach it with their school’s administrator?

-A long with this evidence, bring a list of volunteers, and the anticipated cost of the program.
+Along with this evidence, bring a list of volunteers, and the anticipated cost of the program.
 Most importantly, have a designated garden coordinator – there must be someone who takes responsibility for coordinating the team members.
 Also, there are garden programs available that provide teacher training.
 The UC Davis Children’s garden program does phenomenal training for teachers.
 They provide instruction on how to plant the garden, design activities for the garden that address health, nutrition and science, as well as networking opportunities to support the implementation of school gardens.
-Check it out at: http://childrensgarden.ucdavis.edu/sf/schoolgardeningprogram
+Check it out at https://childrensgarden.ucdavis.edu/sf/schoolgardeningprogram

 What challenges do you face from the school district when implementing a school garden?
 How can parents and teachers overcome this?

-It’s really time and availability of garden-based curriculum that are the biggest challenges.
+It’s really time and availability of garden-based curriculum that is the biggest challenges.
 Teachers are worried they don’t have time.
-Principles are worried the teachers don’t have enough training in the standards based curriculum for use in the garden.
+Principles are worried the teachers don’t have enough training in the standards-based curriculum for use in the garden.
 Teachers and administration aren’t aware of the resources already available for use – oftentimes for free!

-The key to overcoming these challenges are to know what resources are available.
-The Center for Nutrition in Schools has information regarding available curriculum and training at http://cns.ucdavis.edu/resources/curriculum/index.cfm.
-The Nutrition to Grow On curriculum is also available for free on the California Department of Education’s website: http://www.cde.ca.gov/ls/nu/he/nrttogrow.asp.
+The key to overcoming these challenges is to know what resources are available.
+The Center for Nutrition in Schools has information regarding available curriculum and training at https://cns.ucdavis.edu/resources/curriculum/index.cfm.
+The Nutrition to Grow On curriculum is also available for free on the California Department of Education’s website: https://www.cde.ca.gov/ls/nu/he/nrttogrow.asp.

 Who’s responsible for maintaining the school garden during the school year and more importantly, during the summer?